 Diploma Divide working group

-In the last two US election cycles, the gap between the college educated and non-college educated has emerged as one of the most politically salient social divisions in the country.
-In 2020, all of Trump’s demographic gains came from the ranks of the uncredentialed (Pew, 2021).
+My final research objective is motivated by a sense of civic responsibility.
+In this moment of extreme polarization and communication crisis, there has never been a more important time for media scholars to intervene in national debates over politics, news, and technology.
+In the last two U.S. election cycles, the gap between the college-educated and non-college-educated has emerged as one of the most politically salient social divisions in the country.
 And this type of educational polarization is not unique to American politics either.
-As Piketty et al.’s recent research has empirically established (2021), it reflects a global trend that structures left/right sociopolitical divisions in almost every major Western democracy.
-Understanding the cultural-educational basis of partisan identity (and by extension partisan media) has never been more urgent than the present moment.
+As recent research has empirically established, educational polarization is a global trend that structures the sociopolitical divisions in almost every major Western democracy.

 Reece Peck, PhD